TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/cobol/how-to-implement-the-solution.md

 Next we have the other mandatory Division, `PROCEDURE DIVISION`.
 This contains all the Paragraphs and Sentences that do the actual work.
-And here, the Sentence doing our work is `DISPLAY "Hello, World!"`.
+Here, the Sentence doing our work is `DISPLAY "Hello, World!"`.
 `DISPLAY` is our Statement here and it does what it says it does.
-Then we have another Statement ,which is a Sentence in itself, `STOP RUN`.
+Then, we have another Statement, which is a Sentence in itself, `STOP RUN`.
-And well, it stops the run and returns the control to either the calling program or the OS.
+It stops the run and returns the control to either the calling program or the OS.
-Also you should end any part of the program with a period.
+Also, you should end any part of the program with a period.
 It might be optional at some places but it is recommended.
 That's it!
 Apart from the little nuances of indentation and program structure, it's a very readable program.